Sally S. Emory

 Sally Starks Emory (September 23, 1864 - May 21, 1959) was the president of Girls' Friendly Society and vice-chairman of the board of the American Red Cross.

 Early life

 Sally Starks was born in Kentucky on September 23, 1864.

-She graduated from Emerson College of Expression at Boston, and later became instructor in elocution at Syracuse University, New York.
+She graduated from Emerson College of Expression in Boston and became instructor in elocution at Syracuse University, New York.

 Career

 For 5 years Sally S. Emory was the president of Girls' Friendly Society.

 She was the president of the East Whittier Club.

 She was the local representative of the American Travelers Aid.

 She was the vice-chairman of the board of the American Red Cross and in 1917 she was among the organizers, and first president, of the Whittier Chapter of the Red Cross.

 She was active in all social and club work.

 She was a member of the Whittier Woman's Club.